IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 There are several advantages to using such an extra port.
 The user minimizes the number of used ports at the main network router.
 One port corresponds to one user.
 There is also a considerable reduction in the number of cable runs.

-PoE (Power over Ethernet) allows using the ethernet cable for both, getting a network connection, and getting a power supply.
+PoE (Power over Ethernet) allows using the ethernet cable to get a network connection and power supply.
 Typically a device would use two cables for these purposes.

-PoE helps reduce wiring the office with redundant cables and expenses of installing electrical power cabling.
+PoE helps reduce wiring the office with redundant cables and the expenses of installing electrical power cabling.
 It makes setting up a new phone quick and easy.
-Even more, once the phone is configured it can work in any office.
-Regardless of the location, it is necessary just to plug it in and it is ready for the next call.
+Once the phone is configured, it can work in any office.
+Regardless of the location, it is necessary to plug it in, and it is ready for the next call.

-To use the PoE functionality, the network switch must have PoE injection built-in and the VoIP phones are PoE-compatible.
+The network switch must have PoE injection built-in, and the VoIP phones are PoE-compatible to use the PoE functionality.

-In the context of landline phones the term “phone line” means the physical wire that connects each phone.
-Regarding IP phones “a phone line” is usually referred to as the number of calls a phone number can take at the same time.
+In landline phones, the term “phone line” means the physical wire that connects each phone.
+Regarding IP phones, “a phone line” is usually referred to as the number of calls a phone number can take at the same time.
 A single phone number set on a VoIP phone can usually take between six to eight concurrent calls.

-Multiple calls can be handled in different ways – including putting calls on hold, transferring calls, parking calls, and more.
-A higher number of simultaneous calls also allows the flexibility of using fewer phone numbers that would further need to be paid for.
+Multiple calls can be handled in different ways – including putting calls on hold, transferring, parking, and more.
+A higher number of simultaneous calls also allows the flexibility of using fewer phone numbers that would need to be paid for.

 The headset is usually connected to the IP phone by a Bluetooth signal.
-In this way, the employee is free to walk around the office while speaking on the phone.
+This way, the employee can walk around the office while speaking on the phone.

 HD sound is a feature of all IP phones, compared to traditional landline phones.

-Ip phones use codecs, which are algorithms(programs) converting an audio analog signal to digitally encoded data.
+Ip phones use codecs and algorithms(programs) to convert an analog audio signal to digitally encoded data.
 The word codec is an abbreviation of “coder-decoder”.
-This means that the codec encodes the sound to digital data on the recipient’s phone and on the receiver’s device decodes it back from digital to analog, so the voice can be heard.
+This means that the codec encodes the sound to digital data on the recipient’s phone, and the receiver’s device decodes it back from digital to analog to hear the voice.

 IP phones usually support several different audio codecs.
 When devices begin to “communicate”, they will use the codec they have in common.

-HD wideband audio has been used for more than 15 years, since the start of using Skype.
-Now, most low-budget IP phones are HD compatible.
-But this does not mean that all IP phones have the same sound quality.
-Recognized companies, like Polycom, have patented their own acoustic sound technology to boost sound quality.
-So it is expected that the high-end phones would offer better sound quality compared to the simply HD-compatible ones.
+HD wideband audio has been used for more than 15 years since Skype started.
+Now, most low-budget IP phones are HD-compatible.
+But this does not mean all IP phones have the same sound quality.
+Recognized companies, like Polycom, have patented their acoustic sound technology to boost sound quality.
+So high-end phones are expected to offer better sound quality than simply HD-compatible ones.